dotlang/language/README.md

 Electron programming language is a general purpose language based on author's experience and doing research on other languages (namely Java, C\#, C, C++, Rust, Go, Scala, Objective-C, Python, Perl, Smalltalk, Ruby, Swift, Haskell, Clojure, F\# and Oberon-2).
 I call the paradigm of this language "Data-oriented".
 This is a combination of Object-Oriented and Functional approach and it is designed to work with data.
 There are no objects or classes.
-Only data structs and functions.
+Only data types and functions.
 But most important features of OOP (encapsulation, abstraction, inheritance and polymorphism) are provided to some extent.

 Three main goals are pursued in the design of this language: